Garden of Sefarad: Features

 The Garden covers 2000 m².
 It was built with earth and granite.
 It was designed in relation to the old city, in view of the walls.
 On the floor, granite lines visually link different points of the area with the most significant elements of Ávila.
 In the center there is a rectangular burial mound in which the remains from the excavated tombs were deposited.
 The rest of the garden evokes the old cemetery layout through granite slabs and stelae, emulating a quarry cut.
 The space is accompanied by two commemorative gazebos, large granite slabs, placed at the ends of the garden, to the north and west.
 Another series of granite slabs and stelae are arranged across the meadow, evoking the arrangement of the graves in the cemetery.
 At different points in the garden, including the two gazebos, the text “Ávila-Sefarad” appears in Hebrew.

 On the north side, the Garden borders the Convent of the Incarnation.

-The Garden of Sefarad is open 24 hours a year.
+The Garden of Sefarad is open 24 hours a day.